Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

-Using the PDG data one can easily plot Figure \ref{F:one}, and thereby see that the redshift drift has a maximum at $z\approx 0.875$ where $\dot z \approx 0.213 H_0$, and then subsequently has a zero at $z\approx 1.918$ beyond which the redshift drift becomes negative --- this negativity is ultimately a reflection of the fact that the consensus opinion is that the universe is matter-dominated for $z \gtrsim 2$.
-While the existence of this peak in the redshift drift is tolerably well known \cite{Yoo:2010,Koksbang:2015} we will have considerably more to say on this point later.
+By using those data to plot the RD vs. $z$, we can see (Figure \ref{F:one}) that the RD has a maximum at $z\approx 0.875$, where $\dot z \approx 0.213 H_0$, which then, subsequently, has a zero at $z\approx 1.918$, beyond which the RD becomes negative---a well-known result due to the fact that the universe is matter-dominated for $z \gtrsim 2$.
+While the existence of this peak in the RD is tolerably well known \cite{Yoo:2010hi,Koksbang:2015}, we will have considerably more to say on this point later.